HellGateCorp/Simple-Hangman/README.md

 # Simple-Hangman
-A Mini Game named "Hangman", which you can play in your Console ...
+A JavaFX based Mini-Classic-Game named "Hangman", which you can play in your Console ⚖️